LMauricius/ChakraL-experiment/Docs/src/1_Basic_concepts/Value.md

 # Value

 ## Definition
 A value is a handle that can be used to access a context and modify functions that map from it.
-It consists of 3 components: the data, the required trait and the known trait.
+It consists of 2 components: the data, and the required trait.

-## What can be a value?
+## What are values?

-The values can be named constants, variables that can be changed during the program's runtime, literals that are explicitly written in the code and used once etc. Here re few short examples that will be better explained later in the documentation:
+The values can be named constants, variables that can be changed during the program's runtime, literals that are explicitly written in the code and used once etc. Here are few short examples that will be better explained later in the documentation:

+`3.141592` is a numeric value, `"Hello world"` is a textual value.

 ```
 a = b + c